Easy-to-read medicine information about the combined oral contraceptive pill (COC) – what is it, how is it given and possible side effects.

 Possible side effects

-Like all medicines, the combined oral contraceptive pill can cause unwanted side effects, although not everyone gets them.
+Like all medicines, the combined oral contraceptive pill can cause side effects, although not everyone gets them.

 |Side effects||What should I do?|

 A few medications and herbal supplements may interact with the COC pill and lessen its effectiveness, so always check with your doctor or pharmacist before starting any new medication.